Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 - Kleine Scheidegg

-A total of 6,700 meters of elevation gain over 101 kilometers must be completed on the E101 route.
+A total of 6700 meters of altitude difference on 101 kilometers have to be completed on the route E101.
 The trail is a particularly tough test for every participant.

-Mountain huts, restaurants and ski bars at Männlichen
+Mountain huts, restaurants and ski bars on Männlichen

 Some mountain restaurants are open in summer and winter.
 Ski bars are added in winter.
 After a hike, several ski or toboggan tours, sun terraces are ideal for resting and soaking up the sun.
 Everywhere on Männlichen and in the whole skiing area Grindelwald-Wengen the necessary catering is provided.

 The Männlichen mountain lodge stands on the ridge directly between the Grindelwald valley and the Lauterbrunnen valley.
 The Berghaus is open summer and winter and also offers overnight accommodation in single, double and triple rooms.
 It is situated 2,225 meters above sea level.
 In summer several hiking trails start here, in winter it is located in the middle of the skiing area.